emerald/modes-vim/README.md

 Type `make` to build `.vim/syntax/emerald.vim`.

 The [`Makefile`](Makefile) assumes that you have an Emerald compiler in `../old-emerald/` (relative to this repository).

-You can override
-this:
+You can override this as follows:

 ```
 $ make EMERALD_PATH="<some other path>"